 3) Time: the shelf life reality check

-A skin gummy that tastes amazing right after production doesn’t prove much.
-The real test is whether it still tastes clean, looks consistent, and meets label expectations deep into shelf life.
-That’s why stability can’t be a final box to check-it has to guide the design from the start.
+A skin gummy that tastes amazing right after production doesn't prove much.
+The real test: does it still taste clean, look consistent, and meet label expectations deep into shelf life?
+That's why stability can't be a final box to check—it has to guide the design from the start.

 Uniformity: the quiet quality problem in gummies

-Here’s an uncomfortable truth: some gummies “fail” without ever looking failed.
-The label might be impressive, the flavor might be fine, and the pieces might look identical-yet the actual distribution of actives can drift from gummy to gummy if the system isn’t engineered for suspension and deposit consistency.
+Here's an uncomfortable truth: some gummies “fail” without ever looking failed.
+The label might be impressive, the flavor fine, the pieces identical—but active distribution drifts from gummy to gummy if the system isn't engineered for suspension and deposit consistency.

 Common causes include settling in the holding tank, phase separation when oils and flavors are involved, and piece-weight variability if depositor settings aren't tightly controlled.